imanuella/Imanuella/README.md

 - 🔭 I’m currently working on **my portofolio website**

-- 🌱 I’m currently learning **Web UI design with CSS and JS, Making games using Python and JS, Pixel art with Godot, and Blender Animation.**
+- 🌱 I’m currently learning **Web UI design with CSS and JS, Making games using Python and JS, Pixel art with Godot, and Blender.**

 - 📫 How to reach me **imanuelpattiasina74@gmail.com**